 - Next, once case evaluation is scheduled by the court, your attorney will contact you with a list of documents needed for case evaluation (For example, updated disability scripts you have received since returning your interrogatory answers).

 It’s not necessary to send your attorney every medical bill as you receive them.
 It’s best to keep a folder or other designated place for documents regarding your No Fault claim.
 This will make it easy for you to collect all documents so you can review them with your attorney.

 If you receive attendant care nursing services or replacement services, your auto insurance company will require you to fill out forms that keep track of your help.
 Be aware that after Bahri v.
 IDS, accurately completing these forms is critical.
 You cannot guess.
 The penalty for making a mistake can be the dismissal of your case.

 If you run out of these forms and don’t have access to a photocopier, you can always ask your attorney to send you some new ones.
-If you are a client of Michigan Auto Law, your attorney can instantaneously send you new forms, or any other documents you might need or require, such as your deposition or interrogatories, through our secure client portal.
+If you are a client of Michigan Auto Law, your attorney can instantaneously send you new forms, or any other documents you might need or require, such as your deposition or interrogatories.

 Remember, even if your attorney will always do his or her very best to make a claim for all outstanding No Fault benefits in your lawsuit, an attorney does not have ESP, no matter how good he or she is.
 Often one medical visit can result in three or four different bills coming in the mail.
 Your attorney is also depending on you to collect this information so a medical bill doesn’t slip through, or become time-barred by the statute of limitations or a full and final settlement release.
 No attorney can make a claim under Michigan law for No Fault auto insurance benefits that is not supported by reasonable proof.